rzepeckim/Polish-Apartment-Market-EDA/README.md

 # Polish Apartment Market EDA

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
 > More insights and detailed descriptions can be found in the Jupyter Notebook:
 📌 [Polish_Apartment_Market_EDA.ipynb](Polish_Apartment_Market_EDA.ipynb)